callmecavs/jump.js/README.md

 #### easing

-Customize the easing of the `jump`.
+Customize the easing of `jump`.
+Made with [Robert Penner's easing functions](https://github.com/danro/jquery-easing/blob/master/jquery.easing.js) in mind.

 The easing function must accept 4 parameters, in this order: